 Have you ever wondered what the difference between a bill and an expense is in QuickBooks?

-• The difference between a bill and expense
+- The difference between a bill and an expense

 Bill vs. Expense

-A bill is money that your business owes but will pay at a later date.
+A bill is money that your business owes but will pay later.

 An expense is money that your business spends at the time of purchase.

-When you purchase a product or service for your business and pay with cash or check.
-Or if you pay online with a credit card, Paypal, or similar, that is an expense.
-The money left your business at the time of purchase.
+When you purchase a product or service for your business and pay with cash or check, or if you pay online with a credit card, Paypal, or similar, that is an expense.
+The money leaves your business at the time of purchase.

-If you purchase and receive a product or service but won’t be paying for it right away, that would be a bill.
-You’ve purchased the product but the money will not leave your business’ bank account until a later date.
+If you purchase and receive a product or service but won’t be paying for it immediately, that would be a bill.
+You’ve purchased the product, but the money will not leave your business’ bank account until later.

 Quickbooks has various reports that allow you to see outstanding bills.
-If you enter what should be a bill as an expense it would not show up on those reports.
+If you enter what should be a bill as an expense, it will not show up on those reports.

 Let me show you what it looks like to enter both a bill and an expense in QuickBooks.